quackduck/aces/README.md

 [comment]: <> (**A**ny **C**haracter **E**ncoding **S**et)
 Any Character Encoding Set

-Aces is a command line utility that lets you encode any file to a character set of your choice.
+Aces is a command line utility that lets you encode any data to a character set of your choice.

 For example, you could encode "Foo Bar" to a combination of these four characters: "HhAa", resulting in this ~~hilarious~~ sequence of laughs:
 ```text